 Hotel California – Eagles

 Hotel California by Eagles holds quite a bit of nostalgia for me.
-Reminds me of Sunny days, palm trees and friends singing by a campfire.
+Reminds me of Sunny days, palm trees and friends sitting by a campfire.
 This song has one of those opening guitar riffs that can give you the shivers.
-Hotel California was quite unorthodox for the time which it was released due to its controversial lyrics (some say contains repetitive mention of the devil) and six minute radio run time.
+Hotel California was quite unorthodox for the time which it was released due to its controversial lyrics (some say contains repetitive mention of the devil) and a six minute radio run-time.
 As far as guitar is concerned, this song is killer.
 It has a addicting, easy-going vibe and an electric guitar solo by Joe Walsh that will knock the shoes off your socks and the socks off your feet.
 As far as music goes, Hotel California is a hit that can bring young music fans and the not-so-young together in the spirit of rock and roll.

 Hello, I’m in Delaware – City and Colour

 “This is a mellow one” might be an understatement.
 I wont do justice describing this song so please go download it.
 Dallas Green is one of Canada’s most underrated song writers in my opinion.
 Listen to this song with a good pair of earphones and hear each individual string being struck by Dallas’s pick.
 The longing in his voice sells an emotional and sorrowful story, one which I really cant relate to, but feel for all the same.
-The the five words “a long time from now” are spread across two full bars and emphasize the helplessness of his “I will see you again”.
+The five words “a long time from now” are spread across two full bars and emphasize the helplessness of his “I will see you again”.
 Musically, the acoustic guitar in this song is impressive to say the least.
 Hello, I’m in Delaware is a treat that is meant to be savored.

 Try Honesty – Billy Talent